External Grants Programs

 Before an application for a grant to a government agency, foundation, corporation, or other entity can be submitted, it must be routed for approval and submitted to the Office of Sponsored Projects and Research (OSPR).

 Applicants are encouraged to begin the approval process well in advance of the proposal deadline.
 The College reserves the right to withdraw applications that have not received institutional endorsements prior to submission.
-If you have any questions regarding this process, please contact OSPR (Penny Miceli 8-2427, Sally Southwick 8-2780, or Susie Ericson-West 8-2046).
+If you have any questions regarding this process, please contact OSPR (Penny Miceli 8-2427, Janet Albarado 8-2780, or Susie Ericson-West 8-2046).

 Sponsor guidelines will usually dictate the how your proposal is to be submitted.